MASTG-TECH-0063: Setting up an Interception Proxy

 - Type in 8080 as Port

-Open Safari and go to any webpage, you should see now the traffic in Burp.
+Open Safari and visit any webpage.
+You should see traffic in Burp.
 Thanks @hweisheimer for the initial idea!